Benefits You Can Get Through Your Business in 2026 (U.S.)

-Benefits are a top reason holding people back from starting a business and going self-employed.
+Benefits are a top reason holding many aspiring entrepreneurs back from starting a business and going self-employed.

 But there are plenty of benefits when you own a business- including health insurance and retirement - they’re just phrased a little differently.
 Below are top benefits you often receive at a job that you can also get through your business.